SusanneJandl/bachelors_thesis/chapters/1-intro.typ

 The first idea of fine-tuning a model and use it for the chatbot was quickly dismissed.
 Fine-tuning requires substantial computational power and long training times, as well as a large amount of training data.
-Compared to Retrieval Augmented Generateion
+Compared to Retrieval Augmented Generation (RAG), which provides a more flexible alternative by retrieving domain-specific knowledge from a local vector store, fine-tuning is less practical for this project.
-RAG provides a more flexible alternative by retrieving domain-specific knowledge from a local vector store, but ensuring efficient retrieval and response generation remains a challenge.
+However, ensuring efficient retrieval and response generation remains a challenge.
 To further improve accuracy, a translation model was introduced in the final chatbot implementation, allowing responses to be generated in English for better language quality before being translated into German.

-The famous strategy "Divide and conquer" (Julius Cäsar) provides an apt analogy for the FlaskAPI approach taken in this project.
+The famous strategy "Divide and Conquer" (Julius Cäsar) provides an apt analogy for the FlaskAPI approach taken in this project.
-Instead of relying on a single model to handle retrieving information, text generation, and multilingual processing, the chatbot's architecture distributes these tasks among three specialized models: an embedding model for retrieval (RAG), a lightweight LLM for response generation, and a translation model for language adaptation.
+The chatbot's architecture distributes tasks among three specialized models: an embedding model for retrieval (RAG), a lightweight LLM for response generation, and a translation model for language adaptation.
 This modular approach optimizes efficiency while maintaining language quality, making it possible to run the chatbot on limited hardware.

 Compared to cloud-based solutions, an offline chatbot must carefully balance efficiency, accuracy, and speed while operating under hardware constraints.